• 4,000 firms

 “Just to run through these points quickly…”

-This can also prompt the prospect to ask the salesperson questions, which can lead to an upsell.
+It can also prompt more questions, which may lead to an upsell.

 11. Letting the customer take over the sales cycles